dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 | _δILOffset_  | 0                                  | unsigned compressed            |
 | _Document_   | Document row id                    | unsigned compressed            |

 Each _SequencePointRecord_ represents a single sequence point.
-The sequence point inherits the value of _Document_ property from the previous record (_SequencePointRecord_ or _document-record_) or from the _header_ if its the first sequence point.
+The sequence point inherits the value of _Document_ property from the previous record (_SequencePointRecord_ or _document-record_) or from the _Document_ field of the _MethodBody_ table if it's the first sequence point.
 The value of _IL Offset_ is calculated using the value of the previous sequence point (if any) and the value stored in the record.

 The values of _Start Line_, _Start Column_, _End Line_ and _End Column_ of a non-hidden sequence point are calculated based upon the values of the previous non-hidden sequence point (if any) and the data stored in the record.